 Easter – May 3 – July 26, 2021

 Typically, funds will be available to the student during the first two weeks of the term and will arrive at Central Seminary in two equal disbursements for students enrolled in two semester programs and three equal disbursements for students enrolled in trimester programs.

 Students who apply for the private loan at SallieMae.com will find most of their questions answered during the application process.
 Other questions may be sent to Randy Allen, Financial Aid Administrator.
 For more information about SallieMae Graduate Loans, including borrower responsibility, click here.

 Central Baptist Theological Seminary does not participate in Federal Student Loan programs and does not process 1098-T forms.
 Students who are seeking to apply qualified tuition and related expenses for tax credits should keep all billing and payment records from Central Baptist Theological Seminary and consult a tax advisor.
 Prospective students needing financial assistance beyond scholarships and grants should discuss their financial needs with the Student Success Office.

 Students inquiring about deferment options on previous federal student loans should contact their current loan servicer.
 Though in-school deferments are not available during studies at Central, students should explore other options with their loan servicing company, including:

 – deferments for economic hardship or unemployment

 – income-based repayment (for low monthly payments)

 (If you do not know your loan servicing company, click here.
-Then click on “Financial Aid Review” and log in with your FSA ID.)
+You will need to log in with your FSA ID.)